YaseminOzturkk/scoutium_talenter_hunting/README.md

 Note: The dataset and file paths should be updated.

-We hope this project inspires you and proves to be useful in your endeavors!
+We hope this project inspires you and proves to be useful in your endeavors!🌟